thorsemi/Development-of-an-advanced-autonomous-twoaxis-solar-tracking-system/README.md

 # Development-of-an-advanced-autonomous-twoaxis-solar-tracking-system
 Autonomous dual-axis solar tracker using actuator &amp; stepper control, GPS/compass input, and SunPy-based sun positioning.
 Features Raspberry Pi–Arduino communication, MQTT/HTTP protocols, and Node-RED dashboard for monitoring &amp; control.

 ## Files
 MotorController__-_Stepper_motor
+- This module contains the control logic for the stepper motor.
+It includes initialization of pins, encoder feedback for precise angular positioning, and safety routines to ensure stable operation under varying loads.

 MotorController_-_Akuator
+- This module handles the control of the LA36 actuator.
+It converts desired tilt angles into voltage signals, reads feedback voltages, and applies calibration functions to ensure accurate linear positioning.

 Navigation_Module_1
+- This module integrates GPS and compass data to determine the current position and orientation of the solar tracker.
+It parses NMEA sentences, calibrates heading, and provides latitude/longitude values for further processing.

 SolarPy Algoritme
+- This Python module implements the solar position algorithm.
+Based on geographic coordinates and time, it calculates azimuth and altitude angles, which are then published via MQTT to the motor controllers for real-time tracking.

 Userinterface
+- This module provides the Node-RED based user interface.
+It visualizes system status, environmental data, manual/automatic control options, and modes such as WindSafe and SnowClear for protective operation.

 ![1739203162932](https://github.com/user-attachments/assets/18fc3c99-fcf5-427c-ac71-d5c0f5a99bb2)

 ![High](https://github.com/user-attachments/assets/0838fa04-7584-4766-96a2-39260b3518dc)

 ![Oversigt overview med trun on](https://github.com/user-attachments/assets/ffadf97d-d8f7-41ee-bcbc-125c76575e87)